WVSports - West Virginia basketball transfer portal tracker

 Farrakhan is coming off two productive seasons at Eastern Michigan where he averaged 12.1 points and 2.3 assists per contest this past year and 16.6 per game the year prior.
 He started 54 of 58 games during his two seasons in the Mid-American Conference and is a point guard that can score the basketball off the dribble as well as the mid-range as well as distribute the rock.
 Farrakhan started his career at East Carolina but blossomed during his time with the Eagles before entering the transfer portal in April.
 It took some time, but he found his way to Morgantown where he will have two years of eligibility left although it's unclear if he will be eligible this coming season as a two-time transfer.
 Still, a productive piece that could play a big role either this coming year or the future if he is required to sit out if he doesn't get a waiver.

 Silverio spent five years at the college level between three different schools but only played in four of those.
 The Dominican Republic native played his high school career in the Bronx and signed with Rhode Island initially but spent only one season there.
 The 6-foot-3 guard then transferred to Hofstra where he had his best season to date in 2021 averaging 10.9 points, 3.3 rebounds and 1.1 assists per game while shooting 37-percent from the field, 36-percent from three and 92-percent from the line.
 Elected to spend what he thought would be his final season at Manhattan but never saw the court as he elected to leave the program prior to playing a game after Steve Masiello was fired.
-Took the entire year off of basketball before West Virginia got involved in the spring of 2023 and Silverio committed to the Mountaineers for his final season of eligibility.
+Took the entire year off of basketball before West Virginia got involved in the spring of 2023 and Silverio committed to the Mountaineers for his final season of eligibility but his waiver was denied and his career was over before it began in Morgantown.

 Slazinski initially committed to St. John's in April to follow his head coach Rick Pitino from Iowa to the Red Storm.
 The versatile forward is coming off a season where he averaged 11.3 points, 5.7 rebounds and 1.9 assists per game while shooting 42.6 percent from the field prior to a season ending injury derailed the year after just seven games.
 The year before that Slazinski started 23 of his 33 appearances and averaged 8.4 points.
 However, after some late additions to the St. John's roster Slazinski elected to enter his name back into the transfer portal where he would commit to West Virginia shortly after.
 The Texas native spent his high school ball at Huntington Prep and will have two years remaining in his career in Morgantown.
 A versatile stretch four that can hit shots and extend the defense as well as rebound the basketball.